Quantum $K$-invariants via Quot schemes II: Introduction

 where $ f_i(z)= z^d(1-1/z)^{\lambda_i+r-i},$ $s_{(f_1,\dots,f_r)}$ is the generalized Schur function~\eqref{eq:generalized-schur-function}, and $z_1,z_2,\dots,z_N$ are the distinct roots of \eqref{eq:intro-non-equivariant-bethe-equation}.

 \end{cor}

 Let $q$ be a formal parameter representing the Novikov variable.
-Givental and Lee~\cite{WDVV,Lee} introduced the \emph{quantum product} on $K(X)_{\Z}:=K(X)\otimes_{\Z}\Z[[q]]$, a deformation of the tensor product, defined using generating functions of 2-pointed and 3-pointed genus-0 quantum $K$-invariants of $X$ (see Section~\ref{subsec:quantum-k-ring}).
-The \emph{quantum $K$-ring} $\qk(X)$ is then defined as $K(X)_{\Z}$ equipped with the quantum product.
+Givental \cite{WDVV} and Lee~\cite{Lee} introduced the \emph{quantum product} on the $\Z[[q]]$-module $\qk(X):=K(X)\otimes_{\Z}\Z[[q]]$, a deformation of the tensor product, defined using generating functions of 2-pointed and 3-pointed genus-0 quantum $K$-invariants of $X$ (see Section~\ref{subsec:quantum-k-ring}).
+The \emph{quantum $K$-ring} $\qk(X)$ is the $\Z[[q]]$-algebra equipped with this new quantum product.
 Buch and Mihalcea~\cite{Buch-Mihalcea} were the first to study the quantum $K$-ring of the Grassmannian.

 In Section~\ref{subsec:quantum-reduction-map}, we propose a strategy to compute the quantum product of Schubert structure sheaves using the Littlewood--Richardson rule for Grothendieck polynomials~\cite{Buch} and finitely many 1-pointed Quot scheme invariants obtained via Corollary~\ref{cor:intro-stacky-schubert-structure-sheaf}.
 To illustrate this strategy, we provide a complete description of the quantum product in the rank 2 case. \begin{theorem} Let $\lambda, \mu\in \P_{2,N-2}$ such that $\mu_{1}-\mu_{2}\le \lambda_{1}-\lambda_2$.
 Then the product in the quantum $K$-ring $\qk(\mathrm{Gr}(2,N))$ is given by